 Recommended Hotel: Si Como No

-Lake Champlain, Vermont
+12. Lake Champlain, Vermont

 There’s something so magical about Lake Champlain, Vermont, and the tiny towns that line its shores.
 Take a boat ride from the Lake Champlain Maritime Museum in Vergennes; build a toy bear at the Vermont Teddy Bear Company in Shelburne; go for a hike at Mt.
 Philo State Park in Charlotte; visit Lake Champlain’s inhabitants at the ECHO Leahy Center in Burlington; and indulge in fresh maple creemees at Allenholm Farm in South Hero.

 Recommended Hotel: Tyler Place Family Resort

 The best part about a vacation with Disney Cruise Line is that kids can meet and interact with all of their favorite characters sans long theme park lines.
 And that’s truly just the beginning.
-Disney’s ships offer amazing kids’ programming (re: Andy’s Room from "Toy Story"), interactive dining experiences, professional shows and family-friendly accommodations and amenities -- from spacious suites to baby bathtubs.
-Its excursions - which include the line’s private island, Castaway Cay, in the Bahamas -- are top-notch too.
+Disney’s ships offer amazing kids’ programming (re: Andy’s Room from Toy Story), interactive dining experiences, professional shows and family-friendly accommodations and amenities—from spacious suites to baby bathtubs.
+Its excursions, which include the line’s private island, Castaway Cay, in the Bahamas, are top-notch too.